Disease Spread From Mice to Humans Through Droppings

 ❌ Never:

-- Vacuum or sweep dried droppings
+- Sweep or vacuum dry droppings

-- Touch rodent waste without protective gloves
+- Touch waste bare-handed

 - Ignore rodent droppings, assuming they are harmless